Private/Alternative Parent Loans

 Private Loans vs. Federal Loans

-Private education loans may have significant disadvantages when compared with federal parent educational loans.
-We encourage students to first borrow any federal loans for which they are eligible.
+Private education loans may have significant disadvantages when compared with federal educational loans.
+We encourage families to carefully consider federal education loan options before proceeding with private education loan programs.

-Parents who choose the SoFi Parent Loan will need to complete the Private Education Loan Applicant Self-Certification form.
+Parents who choose a non-federal education loan will need to complete the Private Education Loan Applicant Self-Certification form.

-In Section 2 of the self-certification form, you will be asked to provide the following three dollar amounts:
+In Section 2 of the self-certification form, the parent borrower will be asked to provide the following three dollar amounts:

 A. Student's cost of attendance for the period of enrollment covered by the loan